 CHIMNEY fires are a hazard posing a risk to people and property.

-That is why the Guild of Master Chimney Sweeps is supporting the national Chimney Fire Safety Week, September 2 to 8.
+That is why the Guild of Master Chimney Sweeps supports national Chimney Fire Safety Week, 30th Aug to 6th Sept 2021.

 The campaign seeks to educate consumers about using chimneys safely, regular chimney sweeping and using the right fuels.

 The good news is that your local professional sweep is best placed to help.
 They can:

 - Perform a professional inspection (or tell you who can).